espsrc/droplets/docs/jupyter.md

 ![](images/jupyter_bash.png)

 Do you have really good libraries in Fortran or C that you trust over anything and you don't want to port them to python.
-Great, Jupyter does not have a problem with that, you can user your functions seamlessly in your notebook cells.
+Great, Jupyter does not have a problem with that, you can use your functions seamlessly in your notebook cells.
 For this example you will need to install `pip install -U fortran-magic` and immediately run fortran code in the notebook:

 ![](images/jupyter_fortran.png)

 Imagine the possibilities!
 You can also include C, perl, ruby code.
 You can run an interactive example in this [Binder multi-language demo](https://mybinder.org/v2/gh/binder-examples/multi-language-demo/master).
 Jupyter offers many Kernels to allow third-party interactions, you can see all of them in the [Jupyter kernels](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels) page.
-Another good example of use of the C++ library can be found in the [JupyterLab demo](https://mybinder.org/v2/gh/jupyterlab/jupyterlab-demo/try.jupyter.org?urlpath=lab) when you navigate to notebooks > Cpp.ipynb.
+Another good example of the use of the C++ library can be found in the [JupyterLab demo](https://mybinder.org/v2/gh/jupyterlab/jupyterlab-demo/try.jupyter.org?urlpath=lab) when you navigate to notebooks > Cpp.ipynb.

 #### LaTeX formulas